Arthur-Pieman Conservation Area Tracks

 The Australian Government has identified that the proposal to open tracks 501, 503 and 601 between Sandy Cape and the Pieman River in the Arthur-Pieman Conservation Area (APCA) requires further assessment.

-Although these three tracks remain closed there are a range of other tracks that remain open for recreational use in the area.
+Although these three tracks remain closed until completion of that assessment, there are a range of other tracks that remain open for recreational use in the area.
 Information about these tracks can be found on the Parks and Wildlife Service website.

 Please Note: track 501 is open from Sandy Cape to Sea Devil Rivulet.